Bee balm or Bergamot is a beautiful, fragrant herb that attracts bees and other pollinators to the garden.

 Why Propagate Bee Balm?

-Before heading to our step-by-step guide on how to propagate bee balm, let’s explore why one would want to propagate bee balm.
+Before heading to our step-by-step guide on how to propagate Bee balm, let’s explore why one would want to propagate Bee balm in the first place.

 Supplies for Propagating Succulents

-Before we jump into the detail of propagating bee balms, you’ll need to get ready by collecting a few items first.
+Before we learn how to propagate Bee balm in detail, you’ll need to prepare by collecting a few items first.

 - Stem cuttings, seeds

-- Soil medium (You can make your own soil mix using a general potting mix, perlite, and coarse sand.)
+- Soil medium (or make your own using a general mix, perlite, and coarse sand)

-- A new pot with drainage holes where excess water can trickle out
+- A new pot with drainage holes from where excess water can trickle out.

 - Sharp precision pruners or bonsai shears

-It would be best if you cleaned/sterilized your cutting tools before making cuttings to eliminate unwanted diseases.
+Clean/sterilize your cutting tools before making cuttings to eliminate any diseases.

-If you’re looking to add more bee balm to your garden, there are a few different ways you can propagate the plant.
+If you’re looking to add more Bee balm to your garden, there are a few different ways to propagate the plant.

-Here’s a step-by-step guide to propagating bee balm through seed, cuttings, or division methods.
+Here’s a step-by-step guide to propagating Bee balm through seed, cuttings, or the division method.

 1. Propagating Bee Balm Through Seeds

-Unlike the cutting and division technique (that gives the exact plant you chose), propagation through seeds results in any of its parent plant varieties.
+NOTE: The resulting plant may not be what you expected if you take a hybrid Bee balm seed.
+Unlike the cutting and division technique (both of which give the exact plant you chose), propagation through seeds results in any of its parent plant varieties.

 You have to do the following in this regard:

 - Slightly bend the plants towards a plastic bag and tap a little.
-If you see brown seeds collecting into the bag, then these are ready to harvest.
+If you see brow seeds collecting into the bag, then these are ready to harvest.

 - After this, spread the seeds on a tray to dry them out.
 It would take about 2–3 days at room temperature.

 - You may also get a successful harvest by sowing the seeds directly into the soil without cold stratification.
-However, you must ensure the soil is amended with compost, and the seeds are not covered.
+In that case, you’ll need to ensure that the soil is amended with compost and that the seeds are not covered.

 - If you’re starting with cold-treated seeds, you’ll need to wait until spring or early summer.